Admiring Light

 Next: Sony NEX

-7 thoughts on “The State of the Mirrorless Camera Industry – May 2013”
+7 responses to “The State of the Mirrorless Camera Industry – May 2013”

 For some reason, the NEX cams have never held any interest for me.
 I think photos of them with the out of proportion looking lenses have put me off.
 I’m also not crazy about the body designs.